 Since November 2024, plugins like BeatEdit stopped working on DR Free — Blackmagic disabled the scripting API in version 19.1.
 Pulse Edit brings auto-cut and marker placement back, by exporting an OTIO timeline you import in one click.

-Free Trial · 3 generations · No license required · Works in DR Free and DR Studio 18.5+
+One-time payment · macOS & Windows · Works in DR Free and DR Studio 18.5+ · 14-day money-back guarantee

 With DaVinci Resolve 19.1, Blackmagic Design disabled the external scripting API in the free edition.
 Tools that auto-edit clips or place beat markers — BeatEdit, BeatBuddy, scripts built on the API — stopped working overnight for the ~7 million users on the free version.